Moesif/moesifmiddleware-go/README.md

 ## Update User

 ### UpdateUser method
-A method is attached to the moesif middleware object to update the user profile or metadata.
+Create or update a user profile in Moesif.
-The metadata field can be any custom data you want to set on the user.
-The `UserId` field is required.
+The metadata field can be any customer demographic or other info you want to store.
+Only the `UserId` field is required.
+This method is a convenient helper that calls the Moesif API lib.
+For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-a-user).

 ```go
 import (